adjust/windows_sdk/README.md

 Please make sure to consider our [applicable attribution data policies][attribution-data].

-1. Add the `using AdjustSdk` import and create a method with the signature of the delegate `Action<ResponseData>`.
-It can be implemented in the `App.xaml.cs` class.

-2. After calling the `AppDidLaunch` method of the AdjustSdk, at the start of your application, call the `SetResponseDelegate` with the previously created method.
-It is also be possible to use a lambda with the same signature.

-The delegate method will get called every time any activity was tracked or failed to track.
-Within the delegate method you have access to the `responseData` parameter.
-Here is a quick summary of its attributes:

 With the `AdjustConfig` instance, before starting the SDK, set the `AttributionChanged` delegate with the `Action<AdjustAttribution>` signature.